 - understand and demonstrate the use of symbolism and allusion in different cultural contexts;

 - conduct online, archival and primary research, to mine raw material for creative works.

 Breakdown of Final Grade & Grading Scale

 Throughout the semester, we will be writing memoir essays, short stories, poetry, and dialogues.
-You must complete each project on the due dates in order to receive points.
+I will respond to these pieces with constructive criticism and suggestions for revision.
+If you follow the genre guidelines, word count, and show you made an effort to write a thoughtful piece, you’ll receive all of the points.
+You must complete each assignment on the due dates in order to receive points.
 There will be 100 points possible for each assignment.

 F 59.9% and below